 That is the question most people ask: “How to know if I’m Gluten Intolerant?”
 Keep reading and find out in a simple way why Gluten Intolerance Tests are getting more and more attention.

 I like to go on a strict keto diet at least for a couple of months per year which makes me go gluten-free for the most part and I naturally avoid processed carbs, I feel great while doing that and my body and skin show it… But when I don’t… or when I overeat carb and gluten charged foods, I feel bloated and experience uncomfortable digestion… Here’s where the Gluten Intolerance Test comes in…

 I know that for many, avoiding gluten is just a wellness fad to help you lose weight.
-But for some it’s a necessity driven by health conditions like celiac disease or a gluten intolerance (which is often referred to as non-celiac gluten sensitivity or non-celiac wheat sensitivity).
+But for some, it’s a necessity driven by health conditions like celiac disease or gluten intolerance (which is often referred to as non-celiac gluten sensitivity or non-celiac wheat sensitivity).

-So I’m going to know by taking the LetsGetChecked Coeliac Test.
+So I’m going to know by taking the LetsGetChecked Celiac Test.
+(Gluten Intolerance Test)

-Use code SARAB for 20% off at LetsGetChecked.
+Use code SARAM30 for 30% off at LetsGetChecked.

-There are 300 symptoms of Coeliac disease however the symptoms include:
+There are 300 symptoms of Celiac disease however the symptoms include:

 - Severe bloating

 - Unexplained iron-deficiency anemia

 - Osteoporosis or Osteopenia (bone loss)